target/strelka/README.md

 The "network" section controls network connectivity.
 The configuration options are:
 * "broker": network address of the broker (defaults to 127.0.0.1)
-* "request_port": network port used by clients to send file requests to the broker (defaults to 5558)
+* "request_socket_port": network port used by clients to send file requests to the broker (defaults to 5558)
-* "task_port": network port used by workers to receive tasks from the broker (defaults to 5559)
+* "task_socket_port": network port used by workers to receive tasks from the broker (defaults to 5559)

 The "broker" section controls settings related to the broker process.
 The configuration options are:
 * "poller_timeout": amount of time (in milliseconds) that the broker polls for client requests and worker statuses (defaults to 1000 milliseconds)